dbikard/dgrec/README.md

       -q, --quality_threshold INTEGER
                                       Threshold value used to filter out reads of poor average quality (default: 30)
-      -i, --ignore_pos TEXT           List of positions that are ignored in the genotype (default: [])
+      -i, --ignore_pos LIST           List of positions that are ignored in the genotype (default: [])
       -r, --reads_per_umi_thr INTEGER
                                       Minimum number of reads required to take a